Homemade Lemon Loaf with Yogurt and Honey

 For the lemon loaf

-- ½ cup unsalted butter soft, at room temperature
+- ½ cup unsalted butter one stick, soft, at room temperature

 - ½ cup granulated sugar